- Yes, dogs can eat apricots ✔️

 If you make your own apricot nectar at home, you can safely give your pet a spoonful or two to try.
 However, store-bought apricot juice tends to contain added sugars, so it’s bad for dogs in general and especially dangerous to diabetic dogs.

 To help your dog stay hydrated, you can add a bit of natural apricot juice to their water to make it tastier.
 Just make sure the juice doesn’t have any added sweeteners.

 Can Dogs Eat Apricot Jam?

 Jam is a great way to enjoy apricots all year round.
 Unfortunately, commercial jams can contain high levels of sugar as well as other additives that are bad for dogs.
 If you make your own jam at home and the recipe includes lemon juice, refrain from giving it to your dog.
-Lemons are toxic to canines.
+Lemons can irritate your pup’s stomach.

 Even without lemons or artificial sweeteners, homemade jam or jelly contains way too much sugar to be fine for dogs.
 It’s better to give your dog apricots in healthier forms, such as fresh purée.